-The essay incorporates an organizational structure with clear transitional words and phrases that enhances the relationships between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses) and establishes cohesion and clarity.
-The essay includes a logical progression of ideas from beginning to end, including an effective introduction and a conclusion which follows from and supports the arguments presented.
+The essay incorporates an organizational structure with clear transitional words and phrases that enhances the relationships between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses).
+The essay includes a logical progression of ideas from beginning to end, including an effective introduction and conclusion which follows from and supports the argument presented.